Beaver Island (Lake Michigan): The Mormon Kingdom

 Strang and his adherents often conflicted with their neighbors on the island and adjacent locales.
-While claiming dominion of only his church, Strang tended to exert authority over non-Strangites on the island also, and was regularly accused of forcibly seizing their property and physically assaulting them.
-Open hostility between the two groups was frequently violent, and the majority of the Irish immigrants fled to the neighboring island of Mackinac.
-Ruffians beat Strangites at the post office, and Strang once fired a cannon at some unruly drunken fishermen who had threatened to expel his church from the island.
-Strangites held an increasing monopoly of local government that blurred the distinction between church and state.
+While claiming dominion of only his church, Strang tended to exert authority over non-Strangites on the island also and was regularly accused of forcibly seizing their property and ordering physical assaults against them.
+Meanwhile, the island and surrounding County were ruled with Strang as the political boss, while the Strangites imposed both a monarchy and theocracy upon local government that violated both the American system of Republicanism and the separation of church and state.
+Even before the new County's creation, Strang was powerful enough to order the Treasurer of Mackinac County to surrender one-tenth of Beaver Island's tax revenue to his church.